iamshadmirza/BlogsByShad/blogs/align-and-justify/align-and-justify.md

 See how the ball appears to slide vertically i.e., on *Cross Axis*

 Simple, right?
-Before moving onto *flexDirection: ‘column’* I want you to recall the order we learnt things again.
+Before moving onto *flexDirection: ‘column’* I want you to recall the order in which we learnt things.
 Believe me, that matters.

 *  flexDirection: ‘row’ (horizontal).